The Garden of the Finzi-Continis (film): Plot

-In 1943, amid rumours of further measures against the Jews, Giorgio goes underground and the police arrest the whole Finzi Contini family, holding them with the other Jews of the city in a school.
+In 1943, amid rumours of further measures against the Jews, Giorgio goes underground and the police arrest the whole Finzi-Contini family, holding them with the other Jews of the city in a school.
 Micòl finds herself herded with her frail grandmother into the same classroom she attended as a child.
-There she sees Giorgio's father, who informs her that Giorgio has escaped and that Giampiero has died in Russia.
+There she sees Giorgio's father, who informs her that Giorgio has escaped.
 The two embrace, their future as unclear as the fog hanging over the city.
+Giampiero has died in the Soviet Union.

 Cast

 Casting notes

 The Garden of the Finzi-Continis marked the debut or near-debut for some of its stars, notably the actors who played the two adult Finzi-Contini children, Micòl and Alberto.
 For Dominique Sanda (Micòl), it was her first Italian feature film (followed by such films as The Conformist and 1900).
 For Helmut Berger (Alberto), it was his third feature film.

 Production

 The director seriously considered entrusting the lead role to singer Patty Pravo, who had to refuse due to too many work commitments.